zonemaster/zonemaster/docs/internal/distrib-testing/README.md

 ### Building Perl CPAN packages

-To create a Perl tar ball (use cases 1 and 2) you need a specific environment.
+To create a Perl tarball (use cases 1 and 2) you need a specific environment.
 Once you have set up your build environment follow the building instructions as described in [create test distribution] document of the release process.